Flamefork/fleet/README.md

 Local bindings will be available in this templates.

 `(deftemplate fn-name [params*] source?)`
-Creates function with name fn-name defined params.
-Here, params are just a convinient way to set local bindings.
+Creates function with name fn-name and defined params (just a convinient way to set local bindings).
 If source is defined, and it's String, it's parsed.
 If source is defined, and it's Reader, it's read and parsed.
 If source is not defined, file `fn_name.fleet` found in one of `*fleet-template-paths*` is loaded and parsed.

 `*fleet-template-paths*`
-List of dirs used for template search.
+List of path used for template search.

 ## Template Language